benjavalero/replacer/technical-design.md

 ### Code Organization

-The size of the project is not so big that it is worth to divide the backend in several submodules.
-Instead, packages are meant to be as independent as possible, organizing the code by feature and following the principles of Clean Architecture.
+The code is organized in different Maven submodules, whose dependencies follow the principles of Clean Architecture.

-Some architecture tests are included to check the decoupling between packages.
+Note it is not worth to implement the Java Module System, as it implies some modifications in order to work with JUnit and Spring: new version of Surefire, package names cannot be repeated between modules and integration tests in a different package.

 In general, services are created for each use case.

-The _ports_ (interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the adapter but with public visibility.
+The _ports_ (interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the adapter but in the `domain` submodule.

 Classes are usually suffixed: `Service`, `Controller`, `Repository`, etc.